twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-30-the-worst-danger%zh.rst

 The first important matter is closing the doors of woeful existence—apāyas. (i.e., hells, animals and hungry ghosts) What is the reason?
 When the causes are there, lobha, dosa, moha, diṭṭhi, etc., arise in the heart (mind).
 These unwholesome mental states arise because the seed of hells is in the mind.
 Don’t be afraid and fear of other things.
 Diṭṭhi—wrong view is the real seed of hell.
 (Sayadaw gave some suttas to support this point.)
 After diṭṭhi falls away (i.e., sotāpanna) even lobha, dosa, moha are still there these can’t send one to hells (with diṭṭhi the three coarsest unwholesome roots are eradicated except the mild ones).

 Even sotāpanna still makes khandha and goes to the good destinations (sugati); but never creates khandha and goes to dugati—the bad destination.
 So it becomes clear that only this one (diṭṭhi) needs to be abandoned.
 You don’t need to be worried if diṭṭhi falls away.
-In the Majjhima Nikāya of mahā-vedalla sutta (MN 43) the Buddha mentioned as after eradicating diṭṭhi, beings did not fall into apāya dugati—painful destinations.
+In the Mahā-vedalla sutta (MN 43) of Majjhima Nikāya, the Buddha mentioned as after eradicating diṭṭhi, beings did not fall into apāya dugati—painful destinations.
 To strip away diṭṭhi is the task of sotāpatti-magga—the path knowledge of the stream-enterer.
 Dāna, sīla and samatha can’t make diṭṭhi fall away.
-For example, “do you have diṭṭhi or not, if I do it, then I’ll get it?” (i.e., on dāna).
+For example, “Do you have diṭṭhi or not, if I do it, then I’ll get it?” (i.e., on dāna).
 If I have sīla, in next life I will have long life.
 In the Suttanipāta, the Buddha mentioned that with the attaining of sotāpatti magga would not fall into the four painful existences (apāya).
 There are many suttas on this point that refer to it.

-The diṭṭhi arises without knowing of the impermanence of process of mind and body.
-Don’t know the nature of mind and body, its impermanence and diṭṭhi is stuck with them.
+Don’t know the nature of mind and body process and its impermanence that diṭṭhi is stuck with them.

 There are two ways to strip off diṭṭhi: 1.
 Temporary and 2.
 Destroy the cause.
 The temporary way has clear knowledge on the nature of mind and body and discerning of impermanence is called cūḷa-sotāpanna—small stream-enterer.
 In the next life he will not fall into apāya, but he will be unsafe after the following life.
 The Buddha preferred the second way for us all.
 The way of destroying the cause because diṭṭhi arises by cause.
 This is the destruction of the underlying tendency (anusaya) with the path knowledge.
 The temporary way of stripping off diṭṭhi is by insight knowledges.
 It’s temporary cessation by discerning of impermanence.